Graham Alexander: Milton Keynes Dons

 On 27 May 2023, Alexander was appointed head coach of recently relegated EFL League Two club Milton Keynes Dons.
 His tenure started well; on 8 September 2023 Alexander was named the EFL League Two Manager of the Month for August 2023 after the club finished the month top of the table with twelve points from their opening five games.
-However, following a run of eight league games without a win, on 16 October 2023, Milton Keynes Dons sacked Alexander after just 16 games in charge of the club.
+However, following a run of eight league games without a win, on 16 October 2023, Milton Keynes Dons dismissed Alexander after just 16 games in charge of the club.

 Bradford City

 On 6 November 2023, Alexander was appointed manager of League Two club Bradford City on a deal until June 2026.

 Alexander was named League Two Manager of the Month for February 2025 after thirteen points from six matches saw the Bantams move into second place.

-On May 3 2025, Alexander achieved promotion into League One with Bradford City thanks to a dramatic goal by Antoni Sarcevic in the 96th-minute on the final day of the season.
+On 3 May 2025, Alexander achieved promotion into League One with Bradford City following a dramatic goal by Antoni Sarcevic in the 96th-minute on the final day of the season.

-This would be the second time Sarcevic scored to promote a side managed by Alexander, the first being in the 2014 playoff final at Fleetwood.

 In July 2025, Graham Alexander and assistant Chris Lucketti signed a three year contract extension, keeping them at the club until the summer of 2028.